CodeWithSachin/CodeWithSachin/README.md

 - 👋 Hi, I’m @CodeWithSachin
-- 👀 I’m interested in React Js
+- 👀 I’m interested in Angular
-- 🌱 I’m currently learning React Js
+- 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on React Js
+- 💞️ I’m looking to collaborate on Angular
 - 📫 How to reach me @CodeWithSachin on Twitter & Instagram

 <!---